-The Deben Estuary is located on the coast of Suffolk in eastern England.
-It extends south-eastwards for over 12km from the town of Woodbridge to the sea just north of Felixstowe.
-It is relatively narrow and sheltered, and has limited amounts of freshwater input.
+Deben Estuary is located on the coast of Suffolk in eastern England.
+It extends south-eastwards for over 12 km from the town of Woodbridge to the sea just north of Felixstowe.
 The estuary mouth is the narrowest section and is protected by the presence of shifting sandbanks.
 The intertidal areas are constrained by sea walls.
 The saltmarsh and intertidal mud-flats that occupy the majority of the site, however, display the most complete range of saltmarsh community types in Suffolk.
-The estuary holds a range of swamp communities that fringe the estuary, and occasionally form larger stands.
-In general, these are dominated by Common Reed Phragmites australis.
-The estuary is of importance for its wintering waterbirds, especially Avocet Recurvirostra avosetta.
+The estuary holds a range of swamp communities that fringe the estuary, and occasionally form larger stands

-- Dark-bellied brent goose; Branta bernicla bernicla (Non-breeding) - Pied avocet; Recurvirostra avosetta (Non-breeding)
+- Dark-bellied brent goose Branta bernicla: - Pied avocet •Recurvirostra avosetta

-With regard to the individual species and/or assemblage of species for which the site has been classified ("the Qualifying Features" listed below).
+With regard to the SPA and the individual species and/or assemblage of species for which the site has been classified (the 'Qualifying Features' listed below), and subject to natural change:

-Avoid the deterioration of the habitats of the qualifying features, and the significant disturbance of the qualifying features, ensuring the integrity of the site is maintained and the site makes a full contribution to achieving the aims of the Birds Directive.

-- The extent and distribution of the habitats of the qualifying features. - The structure and function of the habitats of the qualifying features. - The supporting processes on which the habitats of the qualifying features rely. - The population of each of the qualifying features. - The distribution of the qualifying features within the site.
+- Ensure that the integrity of the site is maintained or restored as appropriate, and ensure that the site contributes to achieving the aims of the Wild Birds Directive, by maintaining or restoring - The extent and distribution of the habitats of the qualifying features - The structure and function of the habitats of the qualifying features - The supporting processes on which the habitats of the qualifying features rely - The population of each of the qualifying features, and, - The distribution of the qualifying features within the site.